 - a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses.
+If so, describe.
+No. Normal operations of electrical wires will not result in health hazards. - 1) Describe any known or possible contamination at the site from present or past uses.
+None known.

-2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+- 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-4) Describe special emergency services that might be required.

-5) Proposed measures to reduce or control environmental health hazards, if any:
+None known. - 3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None. - 4) Describe special emergency services that might be required.
+None. - 5) Proposed measures to reduce or control environmental health hazards, if any: